-Things To Do in Orange County With Kids
+Things To Do in Southern California With Kids

 Hey, y’all know how much I love Disneyland!
 But Southern California is more than just a single amusement park.
-Come to Orange County for one thing and you’ll miss out on some really cool attractions.
-I’ve compiled a list of my top ten don’t-miss things in the OC.
+Come to Los Angeles for one thing and you’ll miss out on some really cool attractions.
+There are some great places to explore in Southern California with kids.
+I’ve compiled a list of my top don’t-miss things in Orange County and beyond.

 I have received compensation by Visit Buena Park for writing this post.
 Please note that I use affiliate links in my post.
 Clicking through and making a purchase helps me in a small financial way, thank you!

 4 Things to Do at Knott’s Berry Farm

 With humble beginnings in the 1930s, Knott’s Berry Farm has built upon the success of the boysenberry and Mrs. Knott’s fried chicken to create a family-friendly destination.
 The theme park, restaurant, water park and historical Consider an overnight at the Knott’s Berry Farm Hotel so all the Knott’s fun will be within quick walking distance.
 The large Knott’s compound has several offerings for family entertainment.